Chicago police encouraged by drop in homicides in May

-CHICAGO (AP) — Chicago saw a drop in the number of homicides in May compared with the same month last year and ended with fewer killings than any Memorial Day weekend in a decade, the police superintendent said Tuesday.
+CHICAGO (AP) — Chicago saw a drop in the number of homicides in May compared with the same month last year and it ended with fewer killings than any Memorial Day weekend in a decade, the police superintendent said Tuesday.

 And while there have been more homicides so far this year — 252 compared with 240 for the same five-month period last year — May ended with 65 homicides compared with 84 during the same month in 2020.